The Benefits of Platelet Rich Plasma (PRP) in Prolotherapy

-Next, we inject the PRP into the areas of most damage.
-I generally do Dextrose Prolotherapy around the rest of the joint to help stabilize, give further healing and prevent any further damage.
+Next, guided by Ultra Sound, we inject the PRP into the areas of most damage.
+We generally use Dextrose Prolotherapy around the rest of the joint to help stabilize, give further healing and prevent any further damage.

 The down side to this procedure is that it involves removing some blood, so if there are issues of Anemia, or in a menstruating woman, we recommend you take Carbonyl Iron, 45mg per day, for six weeks afterward.
 This will help bring your hemoglobin back to normal.
 In patients who have lung disease, please consult your doctor about whether or not PRP would be suitable for you, since your blood carries oxygen.

 PRP does take more time than Prolotherapy and can be a little more uncomfortable than Dextrose Prolotherapy, but it is more effective for more severe joint problems.
 Sometimes one treatment is enough, but more often, multiple treatments are necessary, depending on the severity of the problem and the length of time it has been troubling.